In the guide

-All fallen cattle that die or are slaughtered on-farm or in transit (other than for human consumption) must be tested for BSE if they are over:
+All fallen cattle that die or are killed on-farm or in transit (other than for human consumption) must be tested for BSE if they are over:

-- 24 months old if born in Romania, Bulgaria, Croatia or any non-EU country.
+- 24 months old if born in Bulgaria, Romania or any non-EU country.
 This does not apply to cattle born in the UK

 The carcases are the responsibility of the cattle keeper and must be sent to an approved sampling site.